Judging

 Dan Riley, Deputy Editor, British Baker

-While still relatively new to the baking industry, Dan brings more than 15 years of professional writing experience to his latest role on the British Baker editorial team.
+Dan brings more than 15 years of professional writing experience to his latest role on the British Baker editorial team.
 In addition to his news articles and long-read features, he has also helped enhance the digital content of the publication with his graphic design and video editing skills, contributing to its rise in readership and engagement across various channels.

 Emily Anderson